calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 1. Invoke  `can_NWID_NODEID_txRetry` at a task level.
 For example, invoking this function in a 5ms periodic task will attempt a transmission retry every 5ms until all queued messages are transmitted.
 If it is up-to the user to define how fast to invoke this function.
 It can even be invoked in the same task where `CAN_tx_task_period` is called.
 In this last case, it is recommended to first call `can_NWID_NODEID_txRetry` and then `CAN_tx_task_period` in order to give priority to the retries.
 2. Invoke  `can_NWID_NODEID_txRetry` on event after a transmission of a CAN message by the HAL.
 In this option function `can_NWID_NODEID_txRetry`  can be invoked right after a CAN transmission confirmation from the HAL.
 For example within the TX ISR.
 This will lead to a retry of a queued transmission as soon as possible most likely creating a back-to-back transmission of a queued message.

-Which option to use (or even another one) is up-to the user to decide.
+Which option to use (or even another one) is up-to the user to decide as per its project performance needs.

 # Application Usage